top of page

 As soon as you file for Chapter 7 bankruptcy, the court will place a temporary stay on all attempts to collect or enforce debts.
 This means that creditors are now prohibited from foreclosing on your home, evicting you from an apartment, garnishing your wages, collecting payments, or turning off your utilities.
 Instead, the court appoints a bankruptcy trustee to determine what, if any, assets your creditors would be entitled to collect.
 As previously mentioned, your trustee is responsible for overseeing your Chapter 7 bankruptcy.

 The chapter 7 trustee will conduct a creditor meeting at which time they will examine you, asking questions regarding your assets and liabilities.
 This allows the chapter 7 trustee to evaluate your assets to determine what, if any portion, is non-exempt before liquidating those non-exempt assets.
 The proceeds from these assets will be used to repay your creditors a fixed percentage.
 However, in most cases, chapter 7 debtors have assets that are fully exempt, meaning no actual liquidation occurs and creditors receive nothing.
-To determine whether your assets are exempt, we encourage you to contact Macco & Corey P.C. for a free consultation.
+To determine whether your assets are exempt, we encourage you to contact Macco Law P.C. for a free consultation.

 The Chapter 7 process typically takes three (3) months from the time of initial filing.
 At that time, your debts are discharged while the Trustee continues to liquidate non-exempt assets if any.
 Discharged debts are permanently eliminated.
 However, not all debts can be discharged through bankruptcy, particularly child support, older tax debts, alimony, student loans, court fees and penalties, homeowners association fees, and unsecured debts that you intentionally left off your filing.
 To avoid inadvertent costly accidents, it is best to consult an experienced bankruptcy lawyer.
-Your Long Island bankruptcy attorney at Macco & Corey P.C. can guide you to take the necessary precautionary measures to prevent mistakes and address any potential conflicts that may arise during your bankruptcy case.
+Your Long Island bankruptcy attorney at Macco Law P.C. can guide you to take the necessary precautionary measures to prevent mistakes and address any potential conflicts that may arise during your bankruptcy case.

 What Is The Difference Between Exempt And Non-Exempt Assets In New York?